-With respect to current debt growth, I always think of the quote from the economist Herb Stein, “If something cannot go on forever, it will stop”.
+Concerning current debt growth, I always think of the quote from the economist Herb Stein, “If something cannot go on forever, it will stop.”
 The investment question is determining when the music will stop for debt growth and what will be the spillover effects on financial markets.
 The impact will be negative.
-It is juts not clear how bad it will be.
+It is just not clear how bad it will be.

-The McKinsey thought piece focuses on four major areas of change in global debt markets over the last decade beyond its sizable growth.
+The McKinsey thought piece focuses on four significant areas of change in global debt markets over the last decade beyond its sizable growth.

 - Geography – The growth of EM debt has out stripped the growth in DM markets even after accounting for the explosive growth in China.
 Much of this debt is dollar-denominated.

 - Type – The growth in debt by non-financial corporation have outstripped the debt financing by governments.
 Corporation found an opportunity to obtain cheap money and they took it all over the world.